 - Cerebral palsy

-- Toe walking (which makes a small child rise onto his toes and the balls of his feet when he walks)
+- Toe walking (which makes a small child rise onto their toes and the balls of their feet when they walk)

 - Muscular dystrophy